springernature/kotlin-playbook/testing-multithreaded-code/README.md

 Be careful that synchronisation in the test does not end up serialising threads through the code being tested.
 E.g. use lock-free data structures in the test code, rather than locks or synchronized blocks.

+Make sure you see the test of the invariant fail, before making it pass.

 ## Example

 Here is an example from the OPA project that tests that a projection produces the same result when updated by four threads as it does when updated by a single thread (which is checked by other tests in its test suite):